matteobutano/optimal_crowds/README.md

 # Optimal Crowds :crystal_ball:

-The optimal_crowds package helps you simulate the dynamics of a crowd of human beings moving through an environment towards a target.
-The algorithm allows for  two methods of simulation, an optimal control theory powered Agent-Based Model (ABM) and a Mean-Field Game (MFG).
-To know more about the theory behind read the wiki!
-Once the room is set up, both methods can be chosen to perform the simulation.
+The optimal_crowds package lets you simulate the dynamics of a crowd of human beings moving through an environment towards a target.
+Once the room is set up, a HJB equation is solved to find the optimal trajectories leading to the targets.
+The actual dynamics is then simulated using a Agent-Based Model where agents strive the follow the optimally chosen trajectories and avoid obstacles and other pedestrians via social-force interactions.

 ### INSTALL 💻